ionic-team/ionic-storage/README.md

 A one-time migration must be performed to move to a new, encrypted database powered by Ionic Secure Storage.

-First, follow the installation steps above to update to Ionic Storage v3, use the `localForage-CordovaSQLiteDriver`, and the Ionic Secure Storage.
+First, follow the installation steps above to update to Ionic Storage v3, install the `localForage-CordovaSQLiteDriver` SQLite driver, and integrate Ionic Secure Storage.

 Next, remove the database name and drivers, if used, from `app.module.ts`: